-Impairment of Long-Lived Assets

-Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
+Impairment of Long-Lived Assets: Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
 If the impairment tests indicate that the carrying value of the asset, or asset group is greater than the expected undiscounted cash flows to be generated by such asset or asset group, further analysis is performed to determine the fair value of the asset or asset group.
 To the extent the fair value of the asset or asset group is less than its carrying value, an impairment loss is recognized equal to the amount the fair value of the asset or asset group is exceeded by its carrying amount.
 Assets to be disposed of are carried at the lower of their carrying value or fair value less costs to sell.
 Considerable management judgment is necessary to estimate the fair value of assets or asset groups, and accordingly, actual results could vary significantly from such estimates.

 The Company continues to report operating losses and negative cash flows from operations, both of which it considers to be indicators of potential impairment.
 Therefore, the Company evaluates its long-lived assets for potential impairment at each reporting period.
 The Company has concluded that its cash flows from the various long-lived assets are highly interrelated and, as a result, the Company consists of a single asset group.
 As the Company expects to continue incurring losses in the foreseeable future, the undiscounted cash flow step was bypassed, and the Company proceeded to fair value the asset group.
 The Company has determined the fair value of the asset group using expected cash flows associated with its loaner units by considering sales prices for similar assets and by estimating future discounted cash flows expected from the units.
 For recently acquired assets within the asset group, primarily equipment, the Company determined the fair value based on the replacement cost.
-Because the Company consists of one asset group, consideration is also given to the relationship between the Company's market capitalization and its carrying value to further support the Company's determination of fair value.
-There have been no impairment losses recognized for the year ended December 31, 2020 or the three months ended March 31, 2021.
+There have been no impairment losses recognized for the year ended December 31, 2020 or the nine months ended September 30, 2021.

 Going Concern: Our financial statements have been prepared and presented on a basis assuming we continue as a going concern.
-During the years ended December 31, 2020 and 2019 and through March 31, 2021, we incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and cash flows, respectively.
-At March 31, 2021, we had an accumulated deficit of \$238.6 million and we expect to incur losses for the foreseeable future.
+During the years ended December 31, 2020 and 2019 and through September 30, 2021, we incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and cash flows, respectively.
+At September 30, 2021, we had an accumulated deficit of \$248.6 million and we expect to incur losses for the foreseeable future.
 To date, we have been funded by debt and equity financings, and although we believe that we will be able to successfully fund our operations, there can be no assurance that we will be able to do so or that we will ever operate profitably.

 We became a revenue generating company after acquiring the Aquadex Business in August 2016.
 We expect to incur additional losses in the near-term as we grow the Aquadex Business, including investments in expanding our sales and marketing capabilities, purchasing inventory, manufacturing components, and complying with the requirements related to being a U.S. public company.
 To become and remain profitable, we must succeed in expanding the adoption and market acceptance of the Aquadex System.
-This will require us to succeed in training personnel at hospitals and effectively and efficiently manufacturing, marketing and distributing the Aquadex System and related components.
+This will require the Company to succeed in effectively training personnel at hospitals and efficiently manufacturing, marketing and distributing the Aquadex System and related components.
 There can be no assurance that we will succeed in these activities, and we may never generate revenues sufficient to achieve profitability.